omertuc/imagebased/certgraph/README.md

 A tool to regenerate all certificates in a cluster (both in the etcd database and static-pod resources) before it starts.
-Works by scanning the existing certificates/keys, understanding how they relate, and replacing them in an identical structure, optionally with a different configurable certificate CN/SAN.
+Works by scanning the existing certificates/keys, understanding how they relate, and replacing them in an identical structure, but with newly randomly generated keys and sometimes different configurable certificate CN/SAN.

 # Why

 Part of the effort to allow users to install a SNO cluster once in a lab, then copy its disk image for immediate deployment in many different sites.
+The new cluster will thus have its own independent secret keys and its certificates will be valid for the correct CN/SAN.

 # Currently